 The Advocacy Leadership Team has identified these priorities:.

-- Support the State Policy Pilot Program (SP3).
+- Promote the work of the Arts for All Coalition, formerly called the State Policy Pilot Program (SP3).

 - Present at Superintendent, School Committee, and Principals conferences to relay the important message about the role of the Arts in 21st Century Skills and development of the whole child.